2025-2026 Themed First Year Seminar & Learning Community Options

 Applications are accepted each spring for the next fall semester.
 Follow the steps below to join!

-The application for Themed First Year Seminars (TFYS) and Learning Communities (LC) is open and TFYSs and LCs are now available on a first-come, first-served basis.
+The application for Themed First Year Seminars (TFYS) and Learning Communities (LC) will open Mid-March!

-• Application is available in AU Access > Student Menu > First Year Seminar and Learning Community Application.
+• The Application will be available in AU Access > Student Self-Service > First Year Seminar and Learning Community Application.

 ThemeDescription Key WordsTFYS/LCFall Linked Courses (RLC/LC only)Spring Linked Courses (RLC/LC only)Availability